Interim advice on the use of rifampicin for post-exposure prophylaxis (PEP)

 Interim advice on the use of rifampicin for post-exposure prophylaxis (PEP), in light of recent information on nitrosamine impurities in rifampicin

 With regard to nitrosamine, it is the cumulative dose that is important, suggesting that it is not a serious issue for treatment with MDT or its use as PEP, in which the total ‘lifetime dose’ of rifampicin is low, when compared with treatment for TB (except in countries such as the US, where MDT with daily rifampicin is given for 2 years).
-Both the US Food & Drug Administration (FDA) and the European Medicines Agency (EMA) have indicated that treatment for both TB and leprosy should continue, while the manufacturing process is revised to minimize these impurities.¹ However, no statements have been made about rifampicin use for chemoprophylaxis, while this issue obviously has an impact on all PEP programmes around the world.
+The European Medicines Agency (EMA) has indicated that treatment for both TB and leprosy should continue, while the manufacturing process is revised to minimize these impurities.1 The US Food & Drug Administration (FDA) has recently added ‘prevention of serious infections’ to this.2

 The FDA currently recommends a daily limit of 5 ppm, which is has been temporarily raised from the original very conservative threshold of 0.16 ppm.
 Both these limits have longer-term rifampicin use in view, such as in treatment of TB where a 600mg dose of rifampicin is given daily for 6 months (in adults).
 We therefore consider the potential health risk posed by a single dose of rifampicin to be negligible.
 However, since SDR-PEP is given to healthy individuals, ethics would demand that all known risks to health be minimised.